kiwiozy/NCC/ChatGPT_Docs/00-Environment-Setup-Guide.md

-# 🚀 Environment Setup Guide — Nexus Core Clinic
+# 🚀 Environment Setup Guide — WalkEasy Nexus

 **Purpose:** Step-by-step guide to set up all cloud environments, accounts, and services needed to begin testing and development of the new patient management system.